MarDom92/Exchanger/README.md

 ```

-6. Returns information about all operations related to the currency exchange (without parameters, returns all list items).
+6. Returns information about all operations related to the currency exchange (without parameters returns all list items).
 Contains pagination with the number of the displayed page and the number of elements on the page and filtering the results by status.
 Optional parameters:
 - **status** as kind of operation, possible values: GET_CURRENCIES, GET_RATES, EXCHANGE_CURRENCY.
 - **page** which results page to display